Nstamour-art/XogotDocs/Documentation.docc/Manual/export/exporting_for_web.md

 **Head Include** is appended into the <head> element of the generated HTML page.
 This allows to, for example, load webfonts and third-party JavaScript APIs, include CSS, or run JavaScript code.

+The window size will automatically match the browser window size by default.
+If you want to use a fixed size instead regardless of the browser window size, change **Canvas Resize Policy** to **None**.
+This allows controlling the window size with custom JavaScript code in the HTML shell.
+You can also set it to **Project** to make it behave closer to a native export, according to the
+<doc:multiple_resolutions>.

 > Important: Each project must generate their own HTML file.
 On export,
 > several text placeholders are replaced in the generated HTML